Zhoucheng133/netPlayer-Next/documents/en.md

 ### 3.4.1 (2024/12/26)
 - Add change language dialog
 - Added translation for the macOS system menu
-- Fix system control not work on interface on macOS
+- Fix system control not work on macOS
 - Fix toggle lyric shortcut not work on macOS
 - Fix some menu items not work on macOS
 - Fix progress seek not work using control center on macOS